 My PayPal address is email@example.com.
+(Include your postal address when ordering.)
 Or you can send a check in US dollars payable to John Benson (not to Not One of Us), 12 Curtis Road, Natick, MA 01760 USA.

-Here’s the table of contents of The Best of No One of Us, a collection of fifteen stories representing some of the very best fiction published during our first twenty years.
+Here’s the table of contents of The Best of Not One of Us, a collection of fifteen stories representing some of the very best fiction published during our first twenty years.